Skip to Content

 The value of a coin is highly dependent upon the condition, or “grade” of that coin.
 Since grading is a subjective process, there is risk in acquiring coins whose grades have not been independently certified by one of the leading independent coin grading services.
 The possibility exists that a coin could be misgraded by one of the independent grading services, and it is possible for such services to assign a different grade to the same coin upon resubmission.
 The guarantees provided by such services provide protection against misgrading, given the continuing solvency of the services.
 The United States Gold Bureau cannot be responsible for any of the services’ guarantees, or for subsequent changes in their policies and expressly disclaims any express or implied warranties associated with the grades assigned by PCGS and NGC.

-The bullion metals and numismatic and Investment Grade coin markets are subject to substantial price fluctuations, including significant and rapid increases and decreases in value from time to time.
+Our Products are subject to price fluctuations, which may include significant and rapid increases and decreases in value from time to time.
 Investors must be able to assume the risk of such price fluctuations.
-The U.S. Gold Bureau does NOT recommend owning precious metals, numismatic coins, or Investment Grade coins if you are unable to handle the volatility risk.
+The U.S. Gold Bureau does NOT recommend owning our Products if you are unable to handle the volatility risk.

-During the period in which relatively accurate statistics have been maintained, many numismatic and Investment Grade coins have shown an ability to appreciate as an asset; however, that does not guarantee this will continue.
-The past performance of numismatic and Investment Grade coins is not indicative of future performance; there is no way to predict what the future market may be for numismatic and Investment Grade coins.
+During the period in which relatively accurate statistics have been maintained, many numismatic and Investment Grade Coins, Proof Coins, and Special Order Items have shown an ability to appreciate as an asset; however, that does not guarantee this will continue.
+The past performance of these products is not indicative of future performance; there is no way to predict what the future market may be for these products.
 The United States Gold Bureau is always prepared to assist you in selecting coins for your portfolio or collection, we will do our best to assist you in acquiring assets that have the best opportunity to accomplish your goals; however, there is no guarantee.
-You understand that the decision to purchase bullion metals, numismatic or Investment Grade coins is ultimately your decision alone.
+You understand that the decision to purchase our Products is ultimately your decision alone.

-The coin market is not subject to some of the forms of governmental regulation applicable to other forms of investment.
-Conversely, there can be no assurance that, in the future, regulations which materially affect the coin market will not be imposed.
-At present, there are no restrictions on the ownership of numismatic or Investment Grade coins, and numismatic coin ownership offers certain tax and privacy advantages.
+The precious metals market is not subject to some of the forms of governmental regulation applicable to other forms of investment.
+Conversely, there can be no assurance that, in the future, regulations which materially affect the precious metals market will not be imposed.
+At present, there are no restrictions on the ownership of Investment Grade Coins, Proof Coins, and Special Order Items, and ownership of these items may offer certain tax and privacy advantages.
 However, there is no guarantee that, in the future, these benefits will not be restricted or totally removed by government regulation.

-The success of an investment in numismatic or Investment Grade Coins is dependent, at least in part, upon extrinsic economic forces including supply, demand, international monetary conditions and inflation, or the expectation of inflation.
-The impact of these forces on the value of coins cannot be predicted with any certainty.
+The success of an investment in Investment Grade Coins, Proof Coins, and Special Order Items is dependent, at least in part, upon extrinsic economic forces including supply, demand, international monetary conditions and inflation, or the expectation of inflation.
+The impact of these forces on the value of these items cannot be predicted with any certainty.
 No assurance can be given that an investor will be able to sell his or her coins at a price greater than or equal to their acquisition cost.

 The United States Gold Bureau does not guarantee that any client buying for investment purposes will be able to sell for a profit in the future.
 The value of raw bullion and raw bullion coins (e.g., PAMP Suisse gold bar, raw Gold American Eagle, raw Silver American Eagle, Canadian Maple Leaf, South African Krugerrand, etc.) is largely determined by the current spot or market price of bullion.
 This price fluctuates throughout the trading day.

-The value of a numismatic or rare coin is determined by multiple factors which can and do fluctuate independently from bullion prices.
+The value of Investment Grade Coins, Proof Coins, and Special Order Items is determined by multiple factors which can and do fluctuate independently from bullion prices.
 These factors include: the perceived scarcity of the coin, its quality, current demand, market sentiment, and economic factors.
 Bullion, rare coins and rare currency can go down as well as up in value.
 These items may not be suitable for everyone.
-The U.S. Gold Bureau does not determine the suitability of any specific person to purchase numismatic or Investment Grade coins, bullion or rare currency.
-You should consult with your independent financial advisor regarding whether an investment in numismatic coins, modern Investment Grade coins, bullion or rare currency is right for you.
+The U.S. Gold Bureau does not determine the suitability of any specific person to purchase our Products.
+You should consult with your independent financial advisor regarding whether an investment in our Products is right for you.
 You should not acquire any products from U.S. Gold Bureau if you are not qualified to make your own financial decisions.
 You should obtain a thorough understanding of coin and bullion products before you acquire these products as a collector or investor.

-The investment value of a numismatic or Investment Grade coin depends in large part on the price you pay.
+The investment value of our Products depends in large part on the price you pay.
 If you are acquiring any of the products offered by the U.S. Gold Bureau as an investment, you should evaluate its current market value, potential for appreciation and liquidity and consult independent sources regarding these factors.
-Since numismatic coins, modern Investment Grade coins, bullion and rare currency can decline in value, you should have adequate cash reserves and disposable income before considering acquiring a coin, currency or precious metal product.
+As these products can decline in value, you should have adequate cash reserves and disposable income before considering acquiring a coin, currency or precious metal product.
 We do not recommend early withdrawal from accounts or securities which may result in substantial penalties or fees in order to acquire precious metals.

-9. You should consult with your independent financial advisor before disposing of any security, annuity, Certificate of Deposit or other investment to acquire numismatic coins, modern Investment Grade coins, currency or bullion.
+10. You should consult with your independent financial advisor before disposing of any security, annuity, Certificate of Deposit or other investment to acquire any of our Products.
 The U.S. Gold Bureau is not responsible for any changes in tax laws or other statutes which may affect any profit or salability of your coins or currency.

-Notice: The Account Representatives at the United States Gold Bureau may be compensated through commissions; however, most staff members are also paid a salary or hourly rate.
-Their commissions, where applicable, are usually greatest on numismatic coins and modern Investment Grade coins as these products involve much more time and effort to procure, assemble, and maintain in a secure facility over their hold period by the Company.
+Notice: Our account executives may be compensated through commissions; however, all staff members are also paid a salary or hourly rate.
+Their commissions, where applicable, are usually greatest on Investment Grade Coins, Proof Coins, and Special Order Items as these products involve much more time and effort to procure, assemble, and maintain.
 Their commissions are least on bullion metal related products.
 Their work experience, knowledge, background and training vary widely.
 They may receive, from time to time, undisclosed compensation for recommending specific coin or currency products.

-U.S. Gold Bureau employees are not licensed as investment advisors and are not authorized to recommend the purchase or sale of any product or investment other than the products -- specifically numismatic and Investment Grade coin products -- sold by the U.S. Gold Bureau.
+U.S. Gold Bureau employees are not licensed as investment advisors and are not authorized to recommend the purchase or sale of any product or investment other than the products sold by the U.S. Gold Bureau, specifically Investment Grade Coins, Proof Coins, and Special Order Items.
 Check with a licensed professional with expertise in a particular market before making a decision to buy or sell any security, bond, annuity or financial instrument.

-Further, Account Representatives are not tax advisors and may not provide any advice regarding taxability, tax rates or related issues for any product the U.S. Gold Bureau sells.
+Further, account executives are not tax advisors and may not provide any advice regarding taxability, tax rates or related issues for any product the U.S. Gold Bureau sells.
 You should consult with your tax advisor regarding any questions about the tax implications of buying or selling bullion, rare coins, modern rare coins, or currency.

 If you are having problems logging into our system, or the system cannot seem to find your username or password, please check your browser settings and/or any kind of cookie blocker you may have installed on your system and make sure it is allowing our website to set a cookie on your browser.
 This is the most common problem customers have when they are not able to login to our website.